FFW-Baudenbach/FE2_Kartengenerierung/README.md

 ###### OPTIONAL: If configured in Cloud console for static maps apiKey, sign each request for improved security.
 gcp.maps.signingKey=123546

-###### OPTIONAL: The Google Cloud API Key authorized to access 'Directions API' and the starting points for the route.
+###### OPTIONAL: The Google Cloud API Key authorized to access 'Routes API' and the starting points for the route.
-gcp.directions.apiKey=123456
+gcp.routes.apiKey=123456
-gcp.directions.origin.lat=49.123
+gcp.routes.origin.lat=49.123
-gcp.directions.origin.lng=10.123
+gcp.routes.origin.lng=10.123

 ###### OPTIONAL: A target folder to optionally save the image to
 output.folder=C:\\temp\\maps\\